Know Your Rights

 The Canadian Charter of Rights and Freedoms applies to everyone in Canada, regardless of their immigration status.
 Key Charter rights relevant to immigration proceedings include:

-- Section 7: The right to life, liberty, and security of the person
+- Section 7: The right to life, liberty, and security of the person.
+This means you cannot be deported to a country where you face a substantial risk of torture, death, or cruel treatment.

-- Section 12: The right not to be subjected to cruel and unusual treatment or punishment
+- Section 12: The right not to be subjected to cruel and unusual treatment or punishment, which applies to immigration detention conditions.

 Need Help Protecting Your Rights?